-Patient phenotyping based on lung function fluctuation
+Data-driven disease phenotyping in asthma and COPD patients based on lung function fluctuations

 Research questions/goals: Approaches to identifying phenotypes or endotypes in asthma have become increasingly relevant.
 However, in the majority of published approaches, the characterising parameters are only assessed at a single point in time, yielding phenotypes that might not remain stable as time progresses.
 We hypothesised that we could identify asthma and functional healthy phenotypes by investigating the patterns of fluctuation in airway function measured over a predetermined, sufficiently long time window of observation.